by Regina Cutter Edwards

 Depending on the resource, butterflies that are in subfamilies such as Libytheinae (Snouts) or Danainae (Milkweed butterflies) may be represented in their own families, Libytheidae and Danaidae.
-Don’t get discouraged, this is a common disagreement between scientists who have their own opinions of how species should be classified.
+Don’t get discouraged, this is a common disagreement among scientists who have their own opinions of how species should be classified.

 This family consists of swallowtails and parnassians.
 Swallowtails commonly have one or more tail-like features on their hind wings and many are large and colorful.
 Parnassians lack tails and have translucent wings.
 All of the butterflies in this family visit flowers for nectar.
 Some of the largest butterflies in the world, such as the Birdwing butterflies are also included in this family; they do not have tail-like features.
-The caterpillars’ bodies are smooth and many have eye spots or look similar to bird droppings.
-They feed on a variety of plants that include herbs, Pipevines, and a variety of trees.
+The caterpillars’ bodies are smooth and many have eyespots or look similar to bird droppings.
+They feed on a variety of plants including herbs, Pipevines, and a variety of trees.
 The swallowtail caterpillars also have an osmeterium a scent gland that protrudes from their head.
 This is part of their defensive behavior to frighten away potential predators.

 This family consists of the blues, coppers, hairstreaks, and harvesters.
 They are sometimes referred to as the Gossamer Wings.
 The butterflies are small with narrow bodies and the wings are usually brightly colored.
 They sometimes have small wing protrusions that resemble small tails.
 It is common to see white rings around their antennae and white around their eyes.

 The caterpillars are flat and have a slug-like shape.
 They feed on a variety of plants while some bore into fruit or seeds.
-Some, such as the Miami Blue, Cyclargus thomasi bethunebakeri, have a symbiotic relationship with ants, the caterpillars secrete a honeydew substance which attracts ants and in return the ants protect them from predators.
+Some, such as the Miami Blue, Cyclargus thomasi bethunebakeri, have a symbiotic relationship with ants, the caterpillars secrete a honeydew substance that attracts ants and in return, the ants protect them from predators.
 The Harvester butterfly, Feniseca tarquinius, is predaceous in the larval stage and feeds on aphids, a garden pest.
 The small Eastern Tailed-Blue is a beautiful butterfly included in the family Lycaenidae.

-Having the knowledge and ability to narrow your identifications to the family classification level will give you a great start to identifying butterflies.
+Having the knowledge and ability to narrow your identifications to the family classification level will give you a great start in identifying butterflies.
 Many field guides classify butterflies by family so this is a beginning point to identifying that beautiful butterfly on the flower.
 The next time you are relaxing with the flowers and butterflies, think of the basic families and their unique characteristics.
 Before long, you will be bragging about all the Nymphalids that were on the Milkweeds and explaining why the ants congregate with the Lycaenids.

 Photo Credits: Bud Hensley and Fred Miller